Brothers and sisters - being the youngest

 Brother; sister; family; relationships; youngest; eldest; middle; sibling; older brother; older sister; big brother; big sister; smaller; smallest; big enough; old enough ;

 While you are growing, you are always going to be younger and smaller than your older brother or sister.
 You will not be 'big enough' or 'old enough' yet to do all the exciting things that your older sibling can do.
+One day you might be bigger than your sibling.

 Being the youngest